Part 3 - Skills to meet demand

 What we already have and do

-- Ashfield District Council has a “Support for established businesses” section on their website which includes "Employing People" and "Improving employees skills” web pages.
-Employers can see immediately what skills and employment provision is available in the local area.
+- We have a “Support for established businesses” section on this website which includes "Employing People" and "Improving employees skills” pages.
+Employers can see immediately what skills and employment provision is available in the local area

-- “Enterprising Ashfield” is a project that will be delivered from the business hub based in Sutton.
-Nottingham Trent University deliver the “Support for Growth” programme, enabling small to medium-sized enterprises to increase growth potential, improve productivity and create job opportunities by innovating products, processes and services, and accessing new markets.
+- “Enterprising Ashfield” is a project that will be delivered from the business hub based in Sutton in Ashfield.
+Nottingham Trent University deliver the “Support for Growth” programme, enabling small to medium sized enterprises to increase growth potential, improve productivity and create job opportunities by innovating products, processes and services, and accessing new markets

-There is a wealth of existing business employment and skills support, facilitated by various local partners; a selection is below:
+There is a wealth of existing business employment and skills support, facilitated by various local partners:

-- Ashfield District Council has business support social media groups, where business support schemes are posted.
-Members can also network and share successes.
-LinkedIn and Facebook “Succeed in Ashfield” groups.
+- We have business support social media groups, LinkedIn and Facebook “Succeed in Ashfield” groups, where business support schemes are posted.
+Members can also network and share successes

-- Ashfield businesses can access the Business Support section on Ashfield District Council's website.
-This contains lots of free support schemes that are available, including recruitment and skills provision.
+- Ashfield businesses can access the Business Support section on this website.
+This contains lots of free support schemes that are available, including recruitment and skills provision

-- Ashfield District Council, D2N2 Growth Hub, and East Midlands Chamber offer grant funding and a business support service, including the delivery of free webinars.
+- Ashfield District Council, and the East Midlands Chamber offer grant funding and a business support service, including the delivery of free webinars and workshops.

 What we need to do